ffund/tcp-ip-essentials/lab-multicast-basic/reserve-fabric.md

 Then open the notebook titled "setup.ipynb".

-Follow along inside the notebook to reserve resources and get the login details for each host in the experiment.
+Follow along inside the notebook to reserve resources and get the login details for each node in the experiment.